 Michael is a member of a number of industry-related organizations that include The Real Estate Board of New York Real Estate Technology Committee, The Real Estate Round Table Sustainability Policy Advisory Committee, the WiredScore Advisory Board, the NYU Furman Center Advisory Board, and the Urban Land Institute.
 Michael serves on the board of the three Rudin Family foundations as well as The First Tee of Metropolitan New York, the Downtown Brooklyn Partnership, Friends of the BQX, and the Aspen Art Museum.

-Michael lives in Manhattan with his wife Sabrina, their son Lukas, and their dog Hoppy.
+Michael lives in Manhattan with his wife Sabrina, their sons Lukas and Dylan, and their dog Hoppy.

 Richard Cohen joined the Rudin Family as a staff accountant of Milton N. Hoffman Co., the company’s accounting firm, in July of 1973.
 He became a partner and office manager of Milton N. Hoffman Co. in 1985, supervising a staff of 10.
-In 2001, Richard was promoted to Assistant Secretary of Rudin Management Company and in February of 2016 promoted to Chief Financial Officer.
+He has previously served as Chief Financial Officer and Assistant Secretary of Rudin Management Company.

 Richard is a graduate of Queens College of the City University of New York with a Bachelor of Arts degree in Accounting.
 He is a Certified Public Accountant and a member in good standing with the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.